Is Yoga Culture Toxic? Examining Spiritual Bypassing, Toxic Positivity, and Racial Micro-aggressions (from a Former Yoga Teacher)

-I’m sharing my experience - as a woman of color - teaching yoga in the industry.
-Here’s what I’ve discovered:
+I’m sharing my experience as a woman of color who taught yoga for many years for a variety of studios.
+Here’s some of the toxic aspects I discovered:

 • Spiritual bypassing